danielatrivella/np3_ligand/np3_LigPCDS/README.md

 For developers debugging.

 An automatic test was implemented to check the quality of the structure labeling procedure with 8 manually labeled ligands' code.
 A total of 8 ligands structure were selected and manually labeled.
-The ligands were labeled with the SP-based and the Atom-based modelings.
+The ligands were labeled with the SP-based and the AtomSymbol-based modelings.

 The chosen ligands that compose the list of test cases have the following codes in PDB: 0YB, 1EJ, 58T, DJ4, I3C, MB5, MTE and Q0S.